Lee "Scratch" Perry: Later career

 Perry's final album was with New Age Doom, titled Lee "Scratch" Perry's Guide to the Universe (2021).
 Perry's final dub production was for Sly & Robbie vs. Roots Radics, The Dub Battle (2021).
-The song was "The Gates of Dub" with Max Romeo and The Roots Radics band produced by Hernan "Don Camel" Sforzini.
+The song was "The Gates of Dub" with Max Romeo and the Roots Radics band produced by Hernan "Don Camel" Sforzini.

+In February 2025 vocals recorded by Perry in 2015-2017 were featured on the album Mercy attributed to Lee 'Scratch' Perry, Peter Harris & Fritz Catlin.

 Personal life

-Perry resided in Switzerland with his wife Mireille and their two children.
+Perry resided in Einsiedeln, Switzerland, with his wife Mireille and their two children.
 He had four other children by the names of Cleopatra Perry, Marsha Perry, Omar Perry, and Marvin (Sean) Perry in various parts of the world.
 In 2015, his new studio in Switzerland, the "Secret Laboratory", was damaged by a fire that also destroyed his stage costumes and unreleased recordings.

 Death

-Perry died on 29 August 2021 at the Noel Holmes hospital in Lucea, Jamaica, from an unspecified illness, aged 85.
+Perry died on 29 August 2021 at the Noel Holmes Hospital in Lucea, Jamaica, from an unspecified illness, aged 85.